huangjin1995/daily_book_notes/Speech and Language Processing/paper/Entity Linking with a Knowledge Base Issues, Techniques, and Solutions-2015.md

 ##### Learning to Rank Methods

+The advantages of learning to rank methods:<br>First,  training data is balanced since we have a single ranking example for each entity mention (take into account relations between candidate entities for the same entity mention). <br>Secondly, methods just need to select the candidate entity which achieves the highest score in the test phase as the mapping entity for each entity mention, rather than resorting to other techniques to select the most likely one.

 Most entity linking systems that leverage the learning to rank framework utilize the ranking SVM framework to learn the ranking model.

 ##### Probabilistic Methods